 She turned away and braced herself for the penetration she’d felt on Takodana as he bent and reached a hand towards her face.
 It was almost as if his gloved fingers were poking around inside her head, probing behind her eyes.
 Her attempts to block him were awkward and he easily pushed them aside.

 He drew closer and bent lower, so low that she could feel his breath on her cheek.
 “You’ve been so lonely,” he said softly, “so afraid to leave.”
 He probed further, curiosity growing.
 “At night, desperate to sleep, you imagine an ocean.”
 He nodded to himself.
 “I can see it….I can see the island….”
-His voice trailed off.
+His voice trailed off as he looked deeper.

-As the tears streamed down her face, she expected him to laugh at her childish fears, but instead he stiffened.
+Tears streamed down her face with an increased effort to block him.
+She expected him to laugh at her childish fears, but instead he almost snorted.

 “And Han Solo – you feel like he’s the father you never had.”
 His voice turned sharp with disgust as he looked away.
 “He would have disappointed you.”